-11. The key features described below are essential for the effective operation of an internal audit function.
+12. The key features described below are essential for the effective operation of an internal audit function.

-(a) Independence and objectivity3
+(a) Independence and objectivity

-Principle 2: The bank's internal audit function must be independent of the audited activities.
-This requires that the internal audit function has an appropriate standing within the bank, enabling internal auditors to carry out their assignments with objectivity.
+Principle 2: The bank's internal audit function must be independent of the audited activities, which requires the internal audit function to have sufficient standing and